peterwittek/ncpol2sdpa/doc/source/tutorial.rst

     print(sdpRelaxation.primal, sdpRelaxation.status, sdpRelaxation.solution_time)

-If the solver is not in the path, or you want more control over the parameters of the solver, or you want to solve the problem in MATLAB, you export the relaxation to SDPA format:
+If no solver is detected, or you want more control over the parameters of the solver, or you want to solve the problem in MATLAB, you export the relaxation to SDPA format: